 ||Proseminar in Research in Counseling Psychology

 ||Clinical Supervision and Consultation: Theory, Research & Practice

-In addition to those listed above, two (2) professional core electives are required.
+In addition to those listed above, one (1) professional core elective is required.
 Courses used in the past have included family therapy, counseling children, multicultural counseling, eating disorders, health psychology, sports psychology, clinical supervision, substance abuse, and projective assessment.